 The blacklists that we use on our network are public blacklists, and we do not manage, maintain or even have access to remove any listings on these databases.
 As a result we cannot remove any entries from any blacklists.

-Please be advised that we and our users cannot whitelist or otherwise circumvent these blacklists in order to ensure mail deliverability.
+In absolutely extreme cases where a large public mail provider have been incorrectly blacklisted, we may be able to provide a workaround or bypass - but this is extremely unlikely.
 If you have senders who are experiencing problems e-mailing you due to bounce-backs that are reporting blacklisting, they will need to contact the company they are sending mail through to resolve this.